 Once admitted to New Dawn Charter High School, students must provide transcripts from their previous academic institutions.
 New Dawn then reviews these transcripts and determines placement in classes based on the number of accumulated credits and classes needed for graduation.
 At New Dawn students are “ungraded” in the sense that they are able to take the classes necessary for them to graduate and this is not based on what “grade” the student is in.
-The chart on the next page is simply for placement into the special programs (intensive 9th grade, Internship, and College Now).
+The chart below is simply for placement into the special programs (intensive 9th grade, Internship, or Bridge to Careers).
 New Dawn officials often contact students’ transferring schools with questions regarding their transcripts.

 Whenever possible, incoming students’ report cards and/or progress reports are reviewed for course placement and credit.
 If a student has made satisfactory progress at his/her transferring school in a course, then he/she may be able to get full credit for the equivalent course at New Dawn, given that he/she completes all stated requirements by the end of the term.
 The degree of partial credit granted hinges on consultations between the Principal and respective instructors.